LATC/EU-data-cloud/institutions/Eurostat/parser/README.md

 ## SDMXParser
 Parse the SDMX file and represent the observations in RDF using DataCube vocabulary.

-How to Run : `SDMXParser.bat -f tsieb010 -o c:/test/`
+How to Run : `SDMXParser.bat -f tsieb010 -o c:/test/ -i c:/tempZip/act.sdmx.xml`

 Type `-h` for help.